 The Court issues no such documents to individuals, whether relating to the lottery, transfers of funds or certifying transactions.
 The Court regularly receives requests for information about documents bearing its logo or the crudely forged signature of certain senior officials.
 Members of the public are advised that these constitute fraud.

-For further information on the Court, please download the Handbook of the Court (last updated on 31 December 2013).
+For further information on the Court, please download the Handbook of the Court (last updated in 2019).